Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Quantum assessment of critical nodes

-As a result, when looking for an important node, at worst, we need precision that is inversely proportional to $V(F)/|F|$.
-Thus, to find our importance nodes, we create a uniform superposition of the nodes stored in the \texttt{Ind} register, where each has the same probability, $(1/|F|)\sum_{k\in F} \ket{k}_\texttt{Ind}$.
-We perform our combined algorithm to assess the Shapley values in the $st$-connectivity game, storing the results $\tilde\Phi_k \approx \Phi_k$ in a new \texttt{Shp} register,
+As a result, when searching for an important node, at worst, we need precision proportional to $V(F)/|F|$.
+Thus, to find our importance nodes, we create a uniform superposition of nodes stored in the \texttt{Ind} register, where each is given equal probability, $(1/|F|)\sum_{k\in F} \ket{k}_\texttt{Ind}$.
+We perform our combined algorithm to assess the Shapley values in the \emph{st}-connectivity game, storing the results $\tilde\Phi_k \approx \Phi_k$ in a new \texttt{Shp} register,

 where $|\tilde\Phi_k-\Phi_k| \leq \mathcal{O}(V(F)/|F|)$.
-We can find the $k$ so that $\tilde\Phi_k$ is maximized in $\mathcal{O}(\sqrt{|F|})$ applications of the combined algorithm using a quantum algorithm to find the maximum \cite{ahuja1999quantum}.
-If there are multiple high-value players or the most valuable player is not yet found, the algorithm can be repeated to find multiple high-value players.
+We can find the $k$ such that $\tilde\Phi_k$ is maximized in $\mathcal{O}(\sqrt{|F|})$ applications of the combined algorithm using a quantum algorithm for finding the maximum \cite{ahuja1999quantum}.
+By excluding players who have already been assessed, this algorithm can be repeated to find multiple high value players.